 Child Labour in Thailand

 Although Thailand has lifted the minimum age for agricultural work from 13 to 15 years old and for work on sea fishing vessels from 16 to 18 years old, there is still 13% of children aged 5-14 years old who engage in the workforce.
 The types of works that children perform are preparing shrimp or fish ponds, feeding and maintaining the stocks, sorting fish, removing the heads of shrimp and fish and peeling shrimp to name a few.
-They are principally children of 15 - 17, boys and girls who follow their parents to Thailand and start working to help sustain the family.
 Other industries in which child labour can be found is service industries, begging and domestic workers which make them also prone to sexual exploitation.

-Terre des Hommes tackles the problems in the fishery and seafood processing industry, service industry including begging, domestic work and garment and industrial factories.
-The geographical areas are Nakhon Si Thammarat, Surat Thani, Samut Prakan and Mae Sot district at the border.
-Terre des Hommes child labour elimination work in the South tackles the predominant fishery, shrimp and other seafood processing industries while the central part covers the risk of children involved in services sector.
-The prevention of economic exploitation of migrant and ethnic children from Myanmar is our main focus in the northern part of the country.
+Terre des Hommes Netherlands tackled the problems in Thai fishery and seafood processing industry, service industry including begging, domestic work and garment and industrial factories.
+The geographical areas of this programme were Nakhon Si Thammarat, Surat Thani, Samut Prakan and Mae Sot district at the border with the.
+The main focus of the programme in these areas was the prevention of economic exploitation of migrant and ethnic children from Myanmar.

 Sexual exploitation of children in Thailand